Reducing Waste & Recycling

 Tackling Food Waste

-To ensure we are efficiently preventing food waste, we process byproducts to create saleable materials.
+To ensure we are preventing food waste, we process byproducts to create saleable materials.
 In 2022, we committed to the USDA and EPA’s goal to reduce food loss and waste by 50% by 2030, and we remain committed to reaching that goal in our own operations.

 Rendering — the process of repurposing byproducts that would otherwise go to waste — is an important but often overlooked component of food sustainability.
 According to the North American Renderers Association (NARA), the meat, bone, hide, and other scrap materials that many consumers consider inedible are reclaimed and recycled into more than 8.6 million metric tons of fat, oil, and protein each year via rendering.
 Responsibly diverting these materials from landfill and other disposal methods helps reduce food waste, decrease GHG emissions, and return clean water to natural waterways.
 In addition, many materials are responsibly repurposed into valuable new products such as sustainable fuels.